Huts and bivvies

 Cone Hut153543One of my faves.
 Constructed from tōtara slabs, quaint Cone is one of the oldest huts in the Tararua Ranges and all the more charming for it.

-Tutuwai Hut154443A pleasant valley hut with a common area separating two dormitories.
+Tutuwai Hut154443A pleasant valley hut with a common area separating two dorms.

 Turere Lodge155253A large lodge with four private rooms.
 Pots, pans, cutlery… everything under the sun.